-With a busy afternoon still ahead, this is some much needed down time to read your mail from home, send some letters, get lost in a good book, or relax with bunkmates.
+With a busy afternoon still ahead, this is some much needed down time to read your mail from home, write some letters, get lost in a good book, or relax with bunkmates.

 Back at it!
-Head up to the Pavilion and get your body moving again with gymnastics.
+Head up to the Somersault and get your body moving again with gymnastics.

 Calling all future chefs.
 Please report to your culinary instructional!
-(Note: some activities such as waterskiing and the adventure course are double periods and would take place duing both P1 and P2).
+(Note: some activities such as waterskiing and the adventure course are double periods and would take place during both P1 and P2).

 The third and final afternoon period of the day is always “lakefront.”
 Here, campers can swim, boat, bounce on the inflatables, soar off the banana boat, play gaga, read a book, grab a snack, or just relax in the company of friends.